Emergency Critical Care

 Additional Ongoing Initiatives

-The Division of Critical Care liaises closely with operational, analytics, and research teams at both the department and institutional level.
+The Division of Emergency Critical Care liaises closely with operational, analytics, and research teams at both the department and institutional level.
 As a result, we are able to efficiently effect change for the betterment of our patients.
 Importantly, our residents are involved in all Division initiatives, thereby ensuring academic productivity.

 This is an accordion element with a series of buttons that open and close related content panels.